 Read more about active shooter events, active threat events, and the active threat lifecycle on our #ThreatReady Microsite.

 Engage the Community in Response

-Our cohort-based approach recommends engagement of varied stakeholders such as religious and community leaders, law enforcement, universities, hospitals, fire, education facilities, and emergency medical services.
-Together these individuals can present a unified strategy to addressing the culture of preparedness with the goal of preventing active threat events, reducing overall response time, and facilitating a comprehensive recovery effort.
+Our cohort-based approach recommends engagement of varied stakeholders, such as religious and community leaders, law enforcement, universities, hospitals, fire, education facilities, and emergency medical services.
+Together these individuals can present a unified strategy to foster a culture of preparedness with the goal of preventing active threat events, reducing overall response time, and facilitating a comprehensive recovery effort.

 Dealing with Active Shooter and Active Threat Events – How Hagerty Can Help

-Hagerty Consulting works with clients to assess active threat vulnerabilities, clarify roles, and develop suggested responses to various scenarios, starting with the initial attack through continuity of operations and reconstruction.
+Hagerty Consulting works with clients to assess active threat vulnerabilities, clarify roles, and develop suggested responses to various scenarios, starting before the initial attack through recovery.
+You can read about our comprehensive approach here.
 Our clients include governmental jurisdictions, places of business, schools, and universities.
-We help organizations build customized active threat programs that build realistic protective action procedures, incorporating the culture of the organization, population age and physical ability, building design, and other relevant factors.
+We help organizations create customized active threat programs that build realistic protective action procedures, incorporating the culture of the organization, population age and physical ability, building design, and other relevant factors.
 Additionally, we provide different levels of training and exercising so clients and their staffs can practice how to respond, beginning with a low-key tabletop exercise and working up to a full-fledged role-playing event.
-Read about one we helped organize here.
+Read about an exercise series we organized below.

 Our experience includes developing active threat-related plans, trainings, and exercises in compliance with the Homeland Security Exercise and Evaluation Program (HSEEP).
 Hagerty has supported two of the largest counties in the country in the development of exercise series focused on complex coordinated terrorist attacks.
 These exercises were one of the largest within their respective county.
 Read about two of Hagerty’s projects here and here.